zanata/zanata-assets/README.md

 To start developing run `grunt wo`.
 This will start a livereload server, open the server in your browser and run a watch task.

 ## Building
-Just run `grunt` which will concat and minify all files.
+Just run `grunt build` which will concat and minify all files.

 ## Style Guide
 This will be generated from the css comments in `css-sg/style.css`.
 You can view the style guide from [localhost:4000/styleguide](http://localhost:4000/styleguide/).